 While providing the same sweetness as sugar, it has 40 percent fewer calories and does not raise blood pressure.
 It is suitable for use by people with diabetes.
-The use of xylitol as a sweetener in food has been deemed safe by the World Health Organization, the Food and Agricultural Organization of the United Nations, and the U.S. Food and Drug Administration.
+Its use as a sweetener in food has been deemed safe by the World Health Organization, the Food and Agricultural Organization of the United Nations, and the U.S. Food and Drug Administration.

 Xylitol Helps Strengthen Enamel

-Xylitol is a naturally occurring substance extracted from the fibers of fruits and vegetables.
+This naturally occurring substance is extracted from the fibers of fruits and vegetables.
 It can be extracted from foods like berries, oats, mushrooms, and fibrous substances like corn husks, birch, and sugar cane bagasse.
-So how is xylitol healthy for your teeth?
+So how is it healthy for your teeth?
 It is a non-fermentable substance, meaning that xylitol does not support bacterial plaque that causes cavities.
 Instead, xylitol attracts the bacteria responsible for tooth decay, called streptococcus mutans, and starves the harmful microorganisms.

-While xylitol assassinates bacteria, the teeth have an uninterrupted opportunity to benefit from another aspect of the sugar alternative, enamel remineralization.
+While it kills bacteria, the teeth have an uninterrupted opportunity to benefit from another aspect of the sugar alternative, enamel remineralization.
 By increasing the mineral strength of the enamel, the tooth has better defenses against plaque and decay.
 In fact, in a Finnish study in 1970, participants who chewed sugar free chewing gums made with xylitol had less than half as many cavities as patients who chewed gum made with sucrose.
 This amazing sugar substitute is not perfect for all foods.
-It also attracts and starves the bacteria necessary for yeast to rise, making xylitol unsuccessful with some baking.
+It also attracts and starves the bacteria necessary for yeast to rise, making it unsuccessful with some baking.